tetratelabs/wazero/README.md

 However _theoretically speaking_, this project have the potential to compete with these state-of-the-art JIT-style runtimes.
 The rationale for that is it is well-know that [CGO is slow](https://github.com/golang/go/issues/19574).
 More specifically, if you make large amount of CGO calls which cross the boundary between Go and C (stack) space, then the usage of CGO could be a bottleneck.

-Since we can do JIT compilation purely in Go, this runtime could be the fastest one for some usecases where we have to make large amount of CGO calls (e.g. Proxy-Wasm host environment, or request-based plugin systems).
+Since we can do JIT compilation purely in Go, this runtime could be the fastest one for some use cases where we have to make large amount of CGO calls (e.g. Proxy-Wasm host environment, or request-based plugin systems).